Read over pointers from the following topics:

 Yes.
 You may take courses in the School of Nursing or Public Health programs only (excluding PUBH 6606 and PUBH 6955).
 You may not take restricted section types (e.g., extended studies, Continuing Education, etc.).

 I want to take classes at a different campus than where I work.
 Do I need to fill out an admission application if I have never taken a course at that campus?

 Yes.
 If you are not currently active at the campus as either a degree-seeking or non-degree-seeking student, you must submit an admission application.

 I will be taking a class during working hours, and I filled out the necessary paperwork with my supervisor.
 Do I need to submit a copy of this agreement?

 No. This does not affect your eligibility toward the benefit.

 How old does my child need to be to use my benefit?

-Your child must be old enough to be able to register to the campus; however, he/she cannot be older than 27 years and a month to use your benefit.
-At that age, your child is no longer eligible to use your medical/dental/vision/ plans except for extenuating circumstances.
+Your child must be old enough to be able to register to the campus.
+However, he or she cannot be older than 27 years and one month to use your benefit.
+At that age, your child is no longer eligible to use your medical, dental or vision plans, except in extenuating circumstances.

 Can I split my tuition assistance benefit among multiple dependents?

 Yes.
 You can split your Option A-Home Campus for nine credits per academic year or Option B-Other Campus for $270/credit hour for up to nine credit hours per academic year among multiple verified dependents.
 For example, one dependent may receive 4 credits and a second dependent may receive the remaining 5 credits per academic year.